The Corniche Doha – Qatar’s Tranquil Beachside Boulevard

 By Taxi:

-If you want to travel by taxi, then karwa taxis, Uber, and Careem are convenient options.
+If you want to travel by taxi, then Karwa Taxis, Uber, and Careem are convenient options.

 - Karwa Taxis (Official Doha Taxi Service)